Professor of Integrative Fisheries Science

 - Human dimensions including conceptual and empirical studies on the role of fishing in rural, particularly farming livelihoods.
 Current human dimensions research is focused on recreational anglers and their attitudes, drivers of behavior, and participation in fisheries management.

 My original training is in quantitative fisheries ecology.
 I remain active in that field but have broadened my interests towards integrative, trans-disciplinary fisheries research and management practice.
 I discovered the power and excitement of integrative problem-solving while working professionally as a fisheries development consultant (1993-96, with MRAG Ltd.).
 I retained that perspective and made it the organizing principle of my subsequent academic career, starting with 13 years (1997-2010) on the faculty of Imperial College London.
-A stint as the 2007-08 Mote Eminent Scholar in Fisheries Ecology at Florida State University and Mote Marine Laboratory introduced me to Florida, and I was excited to return in 2010 to take up my current position of Professor of Integrative Fisheries Science at the University of Florida.
-I am a Fellow of the American Fisheries Society and the American Institute of Fishery Research Biologists.
+I moved to my current position as Professor of Integrative Fisheries Science at the University of Florida (UF) in 2010.
+From 2019 to 2023 I served as Associate Director of UF’s School of Forest, Fisheries and Geomatics Sciences and Leader of its Fisheries and Aquatic Sciences Program.
+I twice held the Mote Eminent Scholar Chair in Fisheries Ecology at Florida State University and Mote Marine Laboratory (2007-8 and 2023-5) and have been elected Fellow of the American Association for the Advancement of Science, the American Fisheries Society and the American Institute of Fishery Research Biologists.

 Degrees: